 Shelled Edamame

-Shop with three cues for blood sugar support.
-First, aim for at least 3 grams of fiber per serving.
-Second, choose protein options with 7 grams or more.
-Third, pick plain items without added sugar, fat, salt, or breading.
-Those habits keep frozen foods versatile, affordable, and easy to season your way.
+Shop smart: choose foods with at least 3 grams of fiber, 7 grams of protein, and no added sugar, fat, or breading.
+These habits keep frozen foods versatile, affordable, and healthy.

-Steadier glucose comes from repeatable habits: stock the right freezer staples, plan quick proteins, and pair every bite with fiber and healthy fats.
-Rotate flavors to prevent boredom, then cook once and re-use elements for bowls, soups, and salads.
-With thoughtful choices, these frozen foods make balanced eating fast, delicious, and sustainable.
+Steady glucose comes from habits: stock freezer staples, plan proteins, and pair every bite with fiber and healthy fats.
+Rotate flavors, cook once and reuse for bowls or soups, and keep meals enjoyable.
+With frozen foods as allies, balanced eating becomes faster, tastier, and sustainable.